Employee Retention Rate: How to Calculate It and Make Improvements

 3. Implement an Employee Recognition Program

-Conversely, 79 percent of employees would be more loyal to their employer if they were regularly recognized for their work.
+In addition to providing constructive feedback, recognize your team members for their accomplishments.
+According to Gallup, well-recognized employees are 45 percent less likely to change organizations after two years.
 Create a platform for managers to recognize their reports and for employees to celebrate their peers.
 This can be done during an all-hands meeting or via a company-wide communication platform like Slack.

 4. Invest in Professional Development for Your Employees

 One way to boost employee retention is to invest in professional development.
-A lack of professional development opportunities is the number one reason for employee turnover.
+A lack of career development opportunities is the number one reason for employee turnover.
 Encourage conversations between managers and their direct reports, and ask your team members what kind of opportunities they’re interested in.
 Helping your employees grow professionally creates mutual respect and saves you from having to spend money on new employees with relevant skill sets.